AlfonsoG-dev/nvim_linux/README.md

 ---

 # Discalimer
->- this is my own setup and may have some errors, which is totally fine.
+- This is my own setup and may have some errors, which is totally fine.
->- this neovim setup is for educational purposes.
+- It is not intended to make it like an IDE.
+I just want to try some stuff before migrating to **neovim**.